f00b4r/strapi-plugin-vercel/README.md

 ## Overview

-If you want to use [Vercel](https://vercel.com) as a platform for your website you need to tell Vercel when to rebuild your site.
+If you want to use [Vercel](https://vercel.com) as a platform for your website built on Strapi, you need to tell Vercel when to rebuild your site.
 Of course, you can use webhook, but it can trigger a lot of pipelines.
-With this plugin, you will see last vercel's deploments and can easily trigger deploy with button.
+With this plugin, you will have a recreation of the vercel dashboard on your strapi dashboard, with which you can easily trigger deploys.

 This plugin solves: